-Attempts to stifle, suppress or stigmatize the watchman’s word fall on deaf ears.
-Quite frankly, I’ve heard all of their tired old arguments and pro-churchanity platitudes ad nauseum.
-I’m no longer surprised that the majority don’t get and won’t get it because they do not have ears to hear.
-I no longer have any vested interest in trying to reform churchianity from within.
-It is a exercise in futility and a fool’s errand.
+I have heard all of their tired old arguments and pro-churchianity platitudes ad nauseum.
+It’s no big surprise any longer that the majority don’t get and won’t get it because they don't have ears to hear.
 As for me, I’ve reached the point as a watchman where I don’t even care that I don’t care because we know that God has called us for such a time as this.

-Unlike so many self-promoters today who hunger and thirst for fame and recognition, these mean nothing to the watchmen.
+Unlike so many self-promoters today who hunger and thirst for fame and the praises of men, worldly acclaim means nothing to a true watchman of God.
 I am not a serial collector of Facebook friends or seeking to be a social media star.
 Unlike those who strive to shine rather than serve, true watchmen are content to stand alone.
 They don’t care about their 15 minutes of fame.
 They are not lusting for “likes”, “Loves” or “I care’s” on their posts.
 They are not trying to start the latest church fad or fan the flames of church hype.
 The praises of men mean nothing to them.